Common Red Soldier Beetle Lat. “Rhagonycha fulva“

 Life cycle

-Adults feed on aphids, and also eat pollen and nectar.
+Adults feed on aphids, and eat pollen and nectar.
 Larvae prey on ground-dwelling invertebrates, such as slugs and snails, and live at the base of long grasses.
-The adults, which are active between the months of June and August, spend much of their short lives mating and can often be seen in pairs.
+The adults, which are active between June and August, spend much of their short lives mating and can often be seen in pairs.

 Behaviour